dymx101/DYMRollingBanner/README.md

 ![DEMO Gif](http://cdn.cocimg.com/bbs/attachment/Fid_19/19_88471_6119c1d8323275c.gif)

 ## Why
 Why do I write this ?
-Well...Actually, I've been searching for a scrolling banner view at github for a while, but no luck since some of the code I found are too old to support `Autolayout`, others don't scrolls infinitely... none of them satisfied me.
-Then,  I decided to do it myself, to write something cool...and finally,  here you go!
+Well...actually, I've been searching for a scrolling banner view at github for a while, but no luck since some of the code I found are too old to support `Autolayout`, others don't scrolls infinitely... none of them satisfied me.
+Then,  I decided to do it myself, to write a good one...and here you go...

 ## Features
 * Infinite scrolling, which mean it  return to show the first banner when ended with the last one.